 Local chef Elena Reygadas, who honed her craft in London, serves authentic Italian cooking at Rosetta.
 The rustic design is by the chef's husband, architect Jaime Serra.
 Rosetta is narrow and dimly lit, with high ceilings and tables set with vintage cloths.

 Cooking is seasonal, with daily specials.
-But you'll always find crusty Italian bread and terrific panzanella Tuscan bread salad; Rosetta's signature fresh pappardelle pasta laced with creamy chicken livers (shown); whole roasted and stuffed game hen; and braised short ribs.
+But you'll often find tamal; Rosetta's signature fresh pappardelle pasta laced with creamy chicken livers (shown); suckling pig; and fish cooked in sea salt.

 - Rosetta: Colima 166, Colonia, Mexico City

 Museo Dolores Olmedo occupies an estate once owned by an influential Mexico City socialite and art collector called Doña Lola.
 A must-visit, the museum houses a treasure trove of artworks strong on paintings by local legend Frida Kahlo.